microsoft/kernel-memory/README.md

 4. [Script to start Qdrant for development tasks](tools/run-qdrant.sh)
 5. [Script to start RabbitMQ for development tasks](tools/run-rabbitmq.sh)
 6. [.NET appsettings.json generator](tools/InteractiveSetup)

+## Repository Guidance

+This repository is a public resource designed to showcase best practices and efficient architecture for specific programming scenarios.
+Although bug fixes and secure, scalable enhancements are part of our focus, rigorous reviews and strategic considerations of the code are recommended before production use.
+Similar to the nature of AI development, the project will rapidly evolve.
+We warmly welcome you to participate in the development of Kernel Memory.
+Feel free to contribute opening GitHub Issues, sending us PRs, and joining our Discord community.
+Thank you and happy coding!